Hamilton’s Dark History

 Why we are different from other Tours?

-A focus on masterful storytelling at a reasonable price (with no hidden fees!).
+A focus on masterful storytelling at a reasonable price.
 First, we’ve put special attention into respecting the ghost story.
 Also, with a dedication to traditional styles mixed with natural (and interesting) odd history.
 This is our specialty since 2003.

 Reviews | What people are saying…